ansible-collections/ansible.network/README.md

     vyos.vyos               2.3.0

-## Using  platform-agnostic role ansible.network.resource_manager as part of ansible.network collection.**
+## Using the platform-agnostic role ansible.network.resource_manager as part of ansible.network collection.**

-This role Provide a single platform agnostics entry point to manage all the resources supported for given network os.
+This role provides a single platform-agnostics entry point to manage all the resources supported for a given network OS.

 **Capabilities**
 ```
-- Use list task to get the list of resource modules supported for a given network os.
+- Use list task to get the list of resource modules supported for a given network OS.
-- Use gather task to gather the facts of supported resource modules for a given network os.
+- Use gather task to gather the facts of supported resource modules for a given network OS.
-- Use configure task to perform a single operation (e.g merged) for a given network os.
+- Use configure task to perform a single operation (for example, merged) for a given network OS.
 - Use persis task to fetch the facts and save into inventory host vars files.
 - Use depoy task to push the saved inventory host vars on to the network appliance.
 ```